McConnell, Aides Warn Trump Of ‘Catastrophic’ Economic Consequences Of Closing Mexican Border

 The Majority Leader’s words resonated with reports in Politico and elsewhere that the president’s top economic advisers have been scrambling for the past 36 hours to illuminate to the president just how dire an economic meltdown is possible with the closure of the Mexican border.
 Both Larry Kudlow and Kevin Hassett are reported to have been presenting Trump with papers and graphs and other data over the last day and a half to try to make him understand just how massive an economic impact the closure of the border would have on U.S. businesses and consumers.
 They reportedly warned that even closure for just one day could cause economic growth to slow, as well as having a disastrous effect on the movement of goods and raw materials needed to keep the U.S. economy humming.

 Meanwhile, Politico is reporting that inside the White House officials have been scrambling to try to find a way to mitigate the impact that such a shutdown would have, should the president decide to follow through with it.
-One idea was reportedly to shut the border to passenger cars but to allow commercial trucks and other commmercial vehicles to continue to cross.
+One idea was reportedly to shut the border to passenger cars but to allow commercial trucks and other commercial vehicles to continue to cross.

 In his remarks to reporters in the Oval Office, Trump did not seem all that concerned.